tighten/tighten-coding-standard/README.md

 };
 ```

-### Customizations
+### Configuration

-After importing the Tighten standard you can customize the rules to suit your project's needs.
-As an example, you can change the paths to `/src` using the following:
+After importing the Tighten or Laravel standard you can customize the rules to suit your project's needs.

+If you need to make changes to any options you can alter or override the defaults.
+First you include the defaults found in the `options.php` configuration file, modify as needed, then set `parameters` and `services`.

 ```php
 <?php